J-Sanderson/100-days-of-code/log.md

 ### Day 48: August 1, 2017

 **Today's Progress**: Fixed the lights not turning off after a win on the Simon game.
 Everything that I know of is done now apart from the sounds, which are unfortunately going to cause another delay as with the graphics.
 Did some work on making a vanilla JS version of another older project, this time the calculator.
+Have a decent grasp of getting values from the DOM and inserting them but still, a lot is beyond me.
+I'm having trouble just thinking how to do the click handlers.
+[This should help.](https://stackoverflow.com/questions/42017072/multiple-onclick-button-events-vanilla-javascript)

 **Thoughts:** I don't feel very motivated right now, probably because I don't have anything big to tackle, just lots of little things.
 Focus becomes harder.
 And going back to old code can make you wonder what you were thinking..